Do Your Job

 Safety has saturated our culture to the point that it is sickening.
 As a profession we have forgotten what our responsibilities are.
 Somewhere in time people started preaching that our safety is paramount.
 I can assure you that the only people that believe this are firefighters.

-Our citizens don't believe that line that's preached to you during the academy.
+Our citizens don't believe that line that's preached to you during the academy about firefighter safety being number one.
 Our citizens believe that we are willing and able when the bell rings.
 They expect firefighters to be willing to make the ultimate sacrifice in an effort to save their life.

 Stop with survivability profiling.
 Stop saying "No one can survive that".
 I open up social media every single day and see stories almost on a daily basis of rescues and saves that were made in conditions that most departments would consider going defensive right off the bat.
 Your job isn't to guess who can and can't survive something.
 Your job is not to play God.
 Your job is to find occupiable space that you can survive in with your gear and training and get in their and search.

 Stop saying "vacant" in your size up reports.
 Do you know it's vacant?
 I mean, do you really know?
 If you work anywhere like I do, you know that there's no way of knowing.
 Buildings can look abandoned but that doesn't mean they are vacant.
 Squatters are often found inside abandoned buildings.
 Guess what?
 They may not be tax paying citizens but their lives matter too.
 It's not your job to play God and decide who's life is worth saving and who's life is not.
 Just yesterday, I received a text from a driver at my station about a hazard target in our first due.
 An “abandoned” apartment complex with no certificate of occupancy.
 Nine families live in this apartment building.
 NINE.
 Two of which had kids.
 This is going down all over America in large and small cities.